 The figures below are only a guide.
 Actual pay rates vary, depending on:

 where you work

 the size of the company or organisation you work for

 the demand for the job.

-Garment technologists usually work in an office, with some time spent in design studios and factories to check on the manufacturing process.
+Garment or textile technologists usually work in an office, with some time spent in design studios and factories to check on the manufacturing process.

 Factories may be dusty and noisy.

 You may wear protective clothing due to noise and working with chemicals.

 You may have to travel within the UK and overseas, possibly to South-East Asia, China or Eastern Europe.

 Working hours vary, increasing at busy times and when you have deadlines to meet.